 As a layperson, he believes that the “one weapon charge will stick and the rest will go self-defense.”

 We previously interviewed witnesses who saw Rittenhouse with a fire extinguisher before Rosenbaum started chasing him (he’s captured on video carrying it).

 He was convicted of molesting and being sexually inappropriate toward children in Arizona (the criminal complaint in Arizona accuses him of the anal rape of young boys).
 That landed him on the Wisconsin sex offender registry when he moved here.
 He had open cases for domestic abuse battery and bail jumping at the time of his death.

 According to Justice Putnam, who was present at the scene that night, Rosenbaum was “irate and looking for some kind of altercation.”
 Video also bears this out; there’s video showing Rosenbaum aggressively confronting another person in a gas station parking lot shortly before the shooting and using the “N” word.

 On Aug.
-27, The Kenosha County District Attorney’s Office charged Kyle H. Rittenhouse with one count of 1st-degree intentional homicide, one count of 1st-degree reckless homicide, two counts of 1st-degree recklessly endangering safety, and one count of attempt 1st-degree intentional homicide, all with a use of a dangerous weapon modifier.
-He was also charged with one count of possess dangerous weapon-person < 18.
+27, The Kenosha County District Attorney’s Office charged Kyle H. Rittenhouse with one count of 1st-degree intentional homicide, one count of 1st-degree reckless homicide, two counts of 1st-degree recklessly endangering safety, and one count of attempt 1st-degree intentional homicide, all with use of a dangerous weapon modifier.
+He was also charged with one count of possessing dangerous weapon-person < 18.
 You can read more about the charges here.
 He was later hit with a curfew charge, even though curfew was widely not being enforced in Kenosha.